 1. Show how your observations, physical examination and history taking assisted the veterinarian with the development of a safe and effective anesthesia plan.

 2. Explain why an observation was important or why you asked a certain question during the anesthesia period.

 3. Describe how an observation and response by you helped to avoid an anesthetic complication.

-4. Describe the procedures you performed or assisted with.
+4. Describe the procedures you performed or with which you assisted.
 Explain why the procedure was performed.

 5. Explain your reasoning for the physiological monitoring used.

-6. Explain how you helped determine whether the patient's anesthetic plan was being effective.
+6. Explain how you helped determine whether the patient's anesthetic plan and pain management strategy was effective.

 7. Explain how your observations and monitoring helped the veterinarian modify the patient's anesthetic plan or treatment.

 8. Explain your role in planning the patient's anesthesia care.

 9. Show your understanding of the problem(s) being treated.

 10. Explain your contingency plans for all anticipated problems.

 Who may sign off on my skills list?

 You must master the stated number of skills in each section.
 A veterinarian who is board certified by an American or European College/Board, a veterinarian who is board eligible or a VTS (any NAVTA approved academy) who has mastered the skill may attest to your mastery of the skill.
-If you work with another VTS, they also may sign.
 Mastering a skill is not performing it once!
 You must be able to perform the skill multiple times, sometimes on multiple species, without guidance.
 You must also understand the basis for the skill, the machinery used and be able to trouble-shoot any problems.